Exxon earnings hurt by Russia exit, triples buybacks on high oil prices - NewsBreak

 Exxon earnings hurt by Russia exit, triples buybacks on high oil prices

-April 29 (Reuters) - Exxon Mobil Corp (XOM.N)said on Fridayit doubled its first-quarter per-share profit, but the results fell short of Wall Street estimates, even excluding a $3.4 billion writedown from its withdrawal from Russia.
+(Reuters) - Exxon Mobil Corp said on Friday it doubled its first-quarter per-share profit, but the results fell short of Wall Street estimates, even excluding a $3.4 billion writedown from its withdrawal from Russia.

 “We’d be looking to get $15 billion done a year, again, looking to sustain the program kind of more consistently over this 2-year period,” said Kathryn Mikells, Exxon’s chief financial officer.